A BRIEF HISTORY......OF KIRKBY MALLORY

 so within easy cycling distance.
 The small field in the centre

-accommodated the Village Cricket Club.
-The village had its own
+meadow), accommodated the Village Cricket Club.
+The village

-"road sweeper" Mr Jack Parry, employed by the council,
+had its own "road sweeper" Mr Jack Parry, employed by

-but was not a resident in the village, he lived in Barwell I believe.
+the council, but was not a resident in the village, he lived in

-the large garden was on sale to the village.
-The Church Wardens
+Shilton.
+Produce from the large garden was on sale to the village.

 Up until the late 1950`s the community